 Exercise Needs

 Though Pomeranians are small dogs, they can make for active companions.
-Poms need a moderate amount of exercise, anywhere between 30 to 60 minutes daily.
-This can entail running around the house, walking, playing fetch in the garden, and more options.
-A 20-30 minute walk per day plus inside play will tire them out and reduce destructive behaviour.
+Poms need a moderate amount of exercise, about 30 to 60 minutes daily.
+This can entail running around the house, walking, playing fetch in the yard, and more.
+A 20-30 minute walk per day plus indoor play will tire them out and reduce destructive behavior.

 - Plan on giving them about 20-30 minutes of exercise each day, whether it’s walks around the block, playing fetch inside, or letting them zoom around the backyard.